samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 - `password`: the password to be hashed, which MUST NOT be greater than `MAX_PASSWORD` bytes long.
 - `salt`: the unique salt, which MUST NOT be greater than `MAX_SALT` bytes long.
-- `spaceCost`: the memory size in blocks, which MUST be an integer between `MIN_SPACECOST` and `MAX_SPACECOST`.
+- `spaceCost`: the memory size in blocks, which MUST be an integer between `MIN_SPACECOST` and `MAX_SPACECOST` that is a power of 2.
 A block is the size of the hash function output length in bytes.
 - `timeCost`: the number of rounds, which MUST be an integer between `MIN_TIMECOST` and `MAX_TIMECOST`.

 Outputs: